SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

-= 1.4.1-rc1 =
+= 1.4.1-1 =

-(2016/04/08) Added a check for an installed version not included by the chosen version filter, to allow downgrading from a development version to an earlier stable version.
+(2016/04/08) Added check for installed version not covered by the chosen version filter -- allows downgrading from a development version to an earlier stable version.

 = 1.4.0-1 =